-(1) The regulations may provide for the refund of a portion of a fee paid in respect of a local
+(1) The regulations may provide for the refund of a portion of a fee paid in respect of a local practising certificate if it is suspended or cancelled during its currency.

-ACT NO. 24 0J 2007 s.
-93 Part 2.3 - Legal Practice by Australian Legal Practitioners practising certificate if it is suspended or cancelled during its currency.
-Without limiting subsection (1), the regulations may specify - (a) the circumstances in which a refund is to be made; and (b) the amount of the refund or the manner in which the amount of the refund is to be determined.
+- (2) Without limiting subsection (1), the regulations may specify - (a) the circumstances in which a refund is to be made; and - (b) the amount of the refund or the manner in which the amount of the refund is to be determined.